henrik42/solo/README.md

     ({:logger-name "foo", :log-level "INFO"})

-Instead of running the code from command-line arguments you can execute any script file.
+Instead of running the code from command-line arguments you can execute any script file and put the code in there.
 For example, let's put the following code into `solo-project/scripts/script-one.clj`:

     (use 'solo.core)
     (set-log-level! "foo" "INFO")